Any book title with a Room Number promises to be steamy.

 This short fiction is fast paced.
 Never a dull moment as the action flows.

 Please carry on writing books @TweetHappily.
 I’ll try my best to keep up on reading.
+I’m sorry you never responded to any of my tweets, nor to read this review.

 Book review “Room 202″ by M.J.
 Reynolds.
 (Michelle Reynolds) Available in Amazon Kindle.